 The root systems are very powerful.
 You would have probably seen the cement sidewalks buckling from the pressure of roots.
 Root systems can place considerable strain on cracks or pipe joints, often breaking the pipes and resulting in costly pipe damage repairs or replacement.
-In case your house is over 25 years old, it is likely that you have the clay (terracotta) pipes or steel pipes (that are susceptible to corrosion).
-These pipes have porous characteristic requiring additional care as they are old and have likely reached end of their useful life.
+In case your house is over 25 years old, it is likely that you have clay (terracotta) pipes or steel pipes (that are susceptible to corrosion).
+These pipes have porous characteristics requiring additional care as they are old and have likely reached the end of their useful life.
 The most common type of pipes in older sewer and water lines are the clay pipes.
-Tree roots can easily penetrate and damage these pipes.
+Tree roots can easily penetrate and cause pipe damage.
 Root intrusion might also be allowed by the PVC pipe or Concrete pipe, but the extent of intrusion in these pipes is less than that in clay pipes.
-Usually PVC pipe has more tightly fitted and fewer joints and their chances of leaking in case of settlement around the pipe are less as compared to other types of pipe.
+Usually, PVC pipe has more tightly fitted and fewer joints and the chances of leaking in case of settlement around the pipe are less as compared to other types of pipe.

-If the incoming water or outgoing sewer lines bubble, gurgle or run slow and you are suspecting a clog, it is unlikely that the problem will go away on its own.
-You should call a professional in order to investigate the problem.
-In case the roots have entered the pipes, they can be removed by a professional plumber by using powerful cutting blades.
-The process might involve digging or the use of new trenchless technology in order to reach affected pipes that are usually located few feet down the ground.
-Once trench has been dug, plumber will repair the pipes or replace them and cut away the threatening roots.
+If the incoming water or outgoing sewer lines bubble, gurgle, or run slow and you are suspecting a clog, it is unlikely that the problem will go away on its own.
+You should call a plumber in order to investigate the problem.
+In case the roots have entered the pipes, they can be removed by a professional plumber using powerful cutting blades.
+The process might involve digging or the use of new trenchless technology in order to reach affected pipes that are usually located a few feet down the ground.
+Once the trench has been dug, the plumber will repair the pipe damage or replace the pipes and cut away the threatening roots.

 Chances of root intrusion can be minimized by limiting the number and types of plants near water and sewer lines.
-The location of new plantation of large trees should be carefully considered and they should be planted where roots cannot reach the pipes.
+The location of large trees should be carefully considered and they should be planted where roots cannot reach the pipes and cause pipe damage.

-Think you may already have tree root problem?
+Think you may already have a tree root problem?

-Don’t delay and call in a professional plumber if you have pipe damage.
+Don’t delay and call our professional plumbers at Black Mountain Plumbing if you have pipe damage at (858) 536-4161.
 Act before the problem gets worse.